meatnordrink/notebook/ads/ads.md

 * break out cognitive behavioral therapy from cbt?

 * Look at trying east-us specific campaign?
 Locationally specific?
-* Consider - are BMM campaigns for keywords broken out from BMM really worthwhile?
-(They don't seem to spend...but if the cpr is okay, then that's fine.)
-* Different bid strategies (Target ROAS?)
 * Break out `mdd`, `major depressive disorder` from Depression BMM and EM.
 * "" `getting depression`
 * Try customizing extensions to match ads for better relevance scores.